Doylestown Township, Pennsylvania: Transportation

 As of 2018 there were 110.42 mi of public roads in Doylestown Township, of which 32.96 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 77.46 mi were maintained by the township.

 Major roads in Doylestown Township include U.S. Route 202, which runs southwest–northeast through the township along a two-lane expressway-grade parkway before becoming a four-lane freeway that bypasses Doylestown to the south; Pennsylvania Route 611, which runs north–south along Easton Road before becoming a four-lane freeway that bypasses Doylestown to the west, U.S. Route 202 Business, which runs along State Street from New Britain east to an interchange with the PA 611 freeway, where State Street continues into Doylestown; Pennsylvania Route 263, which runs north–south along York Road along the eastern border of the township; Pennsylvania Route 313, which runs northwest–southeast along Swamp Road on the northeastern border of the township; Almshouse Road, which runs east–west through the southern portion of the township; and Lower State Road, which runs southwest–northeast through the township and heads into Doylestown.

 SEPTA provides bus service to Doylestown Township along the SEPTA City Bus Route 55 line, which follows Pennsylvania Route 611 and Easton Road through the township, heading north to Doylestown and south to Willow Grove and Olney Transportation Center in North Philadelphia.
 SEPTA Regional Rail's Lansdale/Doylestown Line stops at the Delaware Valley University station in Doylestown Township along its route between Doylestown and Center City Philadelphia.
 Bucks County Transport operates the Doylestown DART bus which serves points of interest in the township and provides service into Doylestown.
-The Doylestown DART connects at Delaware Valley University with the DART West bus, which runs to New Britain and Chalfont.
+The Doylestown DART connects at Delaware Valley University with the DART West bus, which runs to New Britain and Chalfont, and connects at Doylestown Point Shopping Center with the DART South bus, which runs to Warrington.

+Education

+The township is in the Central Bucks School District.

+The majority of Delaware Valley University is in the township.